VanshikWaghela/AirAuth/README.md

    - Keep hand movements synchronized for zoom gestures
    - For tab switching, move both hands in the same horizontal direction

-*This documentation is automatically updated when changes are made to the gesture control system.*

-Last updated: May 15, 2023